The Santini Vega Xtreme is a true winter warmer, with superb waterproofing and excellent finishing touches

 The fit of the jacket is very good and I was surprised and very pleased with how figure hugging it is, especially considering its size when unzipped.
 Wearing a size small, there’s no bagginess on the shoulders or chest, the material stretches nicely at the elbows, and, amazingly, it fits my long arms.
 Result!

 But what really makes the Santini Vega Xtreme jacket is its well considered finishing details.
-For example there are three rear pockets and a special zipped one with additional waterproofing, helping you feel comfortable chucking a phone or your wallet in it.
+For example there are three rear pockets and a special zipped one with additional waterproofing, helping you feel comfortable chucking a phone or your wallet in it – although ours did break quite quickly so be gentle with it!

 Then there are the cuffs which are fleece lined on the inside and long enough to avoid that frustrating gap between wrist and glove that plague other winter jackets, especially for long armed folk like myself.
 Finally, the soft high neck traps heat inside the jacket very well.